Nicotine & Tobacco Research

 Nicotine & Tobacco Research (N&TR) is a monthly peer-reviewed medical journal covering research pertaining to tobacco products and nicotine.
 It was established in 1999 and is the official journal of the Society for Research on Nicotine and Tobacco.

-It is published by Oxford University Press and the editor-in-chief is Marcus Munafò (University of Bristol).
-According to the Journal Citation Reports, the journal has a 2018 impact factor of 3.786, ranking it 3rd out of 19 journals in the SI category "Substance Abuse".
+It is published by Oxford University Press.
+According to the Journal Citation Reports, the journal had a 2018 impact factor of 3.786, ranking it 3rd out of 19 journals in the SI category "Substance Abuse".

+One editor-in-chief was Marcus Munafò (University of Bristol).